greenelab/meta-review/plos-comp-bio/diff/new/manuscript.md

 It is also important to consider how the move to an open contribution model affects under-represented minority members of the scientific community [@zBl3qgGT].
 Recent work has identified clear social norms and processes as helpful to maintaining a collaborative culture [@NuDPNceu].
 <!-- cited a previous version of doi:10.1080/08874417.2009.11645338 (see https://git.io/vdSSR) -->
-Conferences and open source projects have used codes of conduct to establish these norms [@HPKoE9m3=35801; @aRZRiJPk].
+Conferences and open source projects have used codes of conduct to establish these norms (e.g. [Contributor Covenant](https://www.contributor-covenant.org/ "A Code of Conduct for Open Source Projects")) [@bY9cHRxB].
 We would encourage the maintainers of similar projects to consider broader codes of conduct for project participants that build on social as well as academic norms.

 ### Manubot in the context of open science